GitHub hosts the source code of the app and GitHub Issues is used to track bugs, features, and milestones.

 To keep an eye on all of our server metrics, we use Datadog on a separate monitor to gather everything in one spot.
 It helps us keep an eye on any spikes in traffic, memory, etc.

 We use Segment to abstract all of our analytics APIs into one.
+Update: We realized our usage was so simple that we no longer needed Segment.

 Craft is the CMS for Cushion’s marketing website.
 It’s incredibly flexible, allowing us to arrange entire product pages without touching code.